RehabMan/OS-X-Null-Ethernet/README.md

 - the default MAC address is 01:02:03:04:05:06

-- if there is a MAC-address property provided in NullEthernet.kext/Contents/Info.plist, that one is used.
-By default, there is nothing here.
+- if there is a MAC-address property provided in NullEthernet.kext/Contents/Info.plist (or if using the injector, in NullEthernetInjector.kext/Contents/Info.plist), that one is used.
+By default, there is no MAC-address specified in NullEthernet.kext/Contents/Info.plist.

 - if loading from ACPI (DSDT patch), a method called MAC can provide a MAC address.
 The return value must be a buffer of exactly 6-bytes.
 The default in patch.txt is 11:22:33:44:55:66